Skip to Content

 Find out more about the Postgraduate Diploma in Science and Technology parent structure.

-When you study the Postgraduate Diploma in Science (Plant Breeding) at Massey University you will become a member of a significant international scientific community responsible for global food security.
+When you study the Postgraduate Diploma in Science and Technology (Plant Breeding) at Massey University you will become a member of a significant international scientific community responsible for global food security.

 This plant breeding major is a unique qualification in New Zealand.
 This course will provide you with training in quantitative genetics & applied plant breeding methods, multisite experimental design, data analysis & interpretation, application of molecular tools in plant breeding and visits to field programs & interaction with applied plant breeders.